openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 12: H Delta Stage 1 OFF

 H Delta Stage 1 OFF
-Sets the delta from setpoint that stage 1 heating stops Values in the range 0 to 5 may be set.
+<p&gtSets the delta from setpoint that stage 1 heating stops</p&gt
+Values in the range 0 to 5 may be set.

 The manufacturer defined default value is ```0```.